Enabling Screen Sharing

 }

-2. Call startScreenCapture, passing in the AppGroup set in step 1 to put the SDK on standby.
+2. Call the startScreenCaptureByReplaykit method and input the AppGroup set in Step 1 to put the SDK in a "waiting" status.

-4. You can call stopScreenCapture to stop screen sharing at any time.
+5. Call the stopScreenCapture API to terminate screen sharing at any time.

 TRTCVideoEncParam(